 Investors have to be very careful of where they invest, as geopolitics take center stage with large parts of the world in a state of flux.
 Such countries are not good places to invest, as foreign investments in bonds and equities can quickly turn sour, as was the case with Turkish investments.
 The Turkish lira has depreciated sharply in the first few days of 2017, as political uncertainty takes a toll on the economy and investor sentiment.

-In the article below, we’ll look at 10 countries that are going to face political and civil unrest in 2017,
+In the article about countries with political and civil unrest in 2017 below, we’ll look at 10 countries that are going to face political and civil unrest in 2017,

 ranking them based